A DEEPER DIVE into the Mystery of Christmas

 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the Lord of hosts will perform this.
 (Isaiah 9:7)

-He is called the Prince of Peace in this Christmas prophecy because Israel will never know peace (and never has since the prophecy was recorded) until its people accept the Messiah that is given to all the earth under the New Covenant he brought.
+He is called the Prince of Peace in the Christmas prophecy I led off with because Israel will never know peace (and never really has since the prophecy was recorded) until its people accept the Messiah that is given to all the earth under the New Covenant he brought, as every human soul needs to do if he or she is to experience the resurrected life of the soul that began in Jesus.

 The meek shall inherit the earth.